 The Corporation's principal business of regulated natural gas transmission and distribution requires ongoing access to capital in order to allow the Corporation to fund the maintenance, replacement and expansion of infrastructure.
-The Corporation maintains a capital structure in line with the deemed regulatory capital structure approved by the BCUC.
-During the third quarter of 2023, as a result of the GCOC Stage 1 Decision discussed in the "Regulation" section of this MD&A, the approved deemed equity component of capital structure was updated from 38.5 per cent to 45 per cent, and the approved debt component of capital structure excludes the financing of goodwill and other non-regulated items that do not impact the deemed capital structure.
+The Corporation maintains a capital structure in line with the deemed regulatory capital structure approved by the BCUC at 45 percent equity and 55 percent debt, effective January 1, 2023 as a result of the GCOC Stage 1 Decision.
+This capital structure excludes the financing of goodwill and other non-regulated items that do not impact the deemed capital structure.
 As part of the last review performed and the resulting GCOC Stage 1 Decision, the BCUC determined that the common equity component of capital structure and ROE for FEI will remain in effect until otherwise determined by the Commission.